-12.1 Introduction
+13.1 Introduction

-Graphics Ports allow users to write source-compatible applications for different host window systems.
-Graphics Ports are the destinations for drawing primitives.
+Graphics Ports allow you to write source-compatible applications which draw text, lines, shapes and images, for different host window systems.
+Graphics Ports are the destinations for the drawing primitives.
 They are implemented with a generic host-independent part and a small host-specific part.